DanyloCherr/Appartment-Rent-in-Kyiv-2026/README.md

 ---

 ## **💡Key Results & Insights**
-For each of two time periods I have built separate models for single-, double-, triple-room appartments and the combined model in which "Number_of_rooms" ("Кімнатність") is a categorical variable.
+For each of two time periods separate models were built for single-, double-, triple-room apartments and the combined model in which "Number_of_rooms" ("Кімнатність") is a categorical variable.
 For instance, **summary for final combined models for the 1st period** along with its validation metrics is presented in the following image.
 ![Error: check for the next image images/final_models_period1.png](images/final_models_period1.png)

 **Summary for final combined model for the 2nd period**:
 ![Error: check for the next image images/final_model_period2.png](images/final_model_period2.png)

-In addition, separate **model with modeled variable "Inflow" ("Притік")** was build for the first time period.
-It's summary is shown below.
+In addition, separate **model with modeled variable "Inflow" ("Притік")** was built for the first time period.
+Its summary is shown below.
 ![Error: check for the next image images/final_model_modeledInflow.png](images/final_model_modeledInflow.png)

-## 📄 Full Thesis & Documentation
+## 📄 Full Thesis
 If you are interested in the theoretical background used and comprehensive statistical analysis of this research, you can read the full academic text (Ukrainian only):
 * **[Read Full Thesis (PDF)](docs/thesis_kyiv_rent.pdf)**